ADMINISTRATIVE REGULATION - 6161.1

 - Provide for a wide range of materials at all levels of difficulty, with appeal to students of varied interests, abilities, and developmental levels

-- Stimulate discussion of contemporary issues and improve students' thinking and decision-making skills
+- Stimulate discussion of contemporary issues, exploration of ideas, and intellectual exchanges, and improve students' thinking and decision-making skills

 - As appropriate, have corresponding versions available in languages other than English